backstage/backstage/.changeset/good-hornets-hunt.md

   apiKey: ${JENKINS_PASSWORD}
 ```

+## Change javascript API

+As part of the above change, the javascript API exposed by the plugin as a possible place for customisation has changed.
+The ApiRef now has an id of `plugin.jenkins.service2` and has entity-based functions to match the nedpoints exposed by
+the new backend plugin

 ## Change BuildWithStepsPage route

 The plugin originally provided a route to view a particular build of a particular branch so that if you wanted to view